-Botox is a neurotoxin that temporarily blocks messages between nerves and the muscles they control and also, sweat glands; thereby weakening (or relaxing) targeted face and or neck muscles, which cause overlying dynamic wrinkles or bands to be reduced in appearance (or reducing sweat secretion).
+Botox is a neurotoxin that temporarily blocks messages between nerves and the muscles (or sweat glands) they control, thereby weakening (or relaxing) targeted face and or neck muscles, which cause overlying dynamic wrinkles or bands to be reduced in appearance (or reducing sweat secretion).
 Botox injections involve several injections of very small amounts of Botox via a very small needle into targeted muscles or other areas.

 What should I expect after Botox, Dysport or Xeomin treatment?

 Expect some very short-lived mild redness and or swelling at the injection sites that usually disappears within a few minutes to hours.

 Other possible Botox, Dysport or Xeomin side effects, complications, contraindications and warnings include (but are not limited to) bruising, lack of satisfactory results, and, rarely, temporary unwanted effects of weakened nearby muscles or systemic symptoms.